 Were they plunged in occasionally in the cracks between the trunks, where they were needed? - or had they a slot with a holder or a sheath to keep them fixed on certain pre-chosen sites?

 'Caña Brava' or Bamboo we see used on board Balsa raft replicas for different purposes.

-Cana Brava is a type of grass as is rather natural to Mexico, Central America and South America, and that is a grass of own type: Gyneriae - to distinguish from Bamboo.
+Caña Brava is a type of grass as is rather natural to Mexico, Central America and South America, and that is a grass of own type: Gyneriae - to distinguish from Bamboo.

-Researching in the past we don't know which one was common in the local area, but perhaps it isn't important, because if a raft builder needed a simple material for a simple work he would take what he used last time, and if isn't exactly by hand, he would take the next.
+Researching in the past we don't know which one was common in the local area, but perhaps it isn't important, because if a raft builder needed a simple material for a simple work as a hut, he would take what he used last time, and if isn't exactly by hand, he would take the next.

-The message for modern replicas: The ancestors simply imported a little, if anything, because long distance transport was extremely difficult.
+The message for modern replicas: The ancestors simply imported a little - if anything - because long distance transport was extremely difficult.
 So nothing was imported from China and neither sisal, hemp nor manila (an attitude in serious contrast to today).

 Naval Rigging gear

-The incas didn't know the advantage of wheels, but if we therefor can conclude, that they didn't know anything, as could rotate, I don't know.
-Nevertheless my conclusion is that they didn't employ neither sheaves nor blocks in their rigging, because they didn't have any metal axle to use for block nor sheave.
+The incas didn't know the advantage of wheels, but if we therefor can conclude, that they didn't know anything, as could rotate, I am not sure.
+My conclusion is that they didn't employ neither sheaves nor blocks in their rigging, because they didn't have any metal axle to use for block nor sheave.
 That is at least, what I think for the moment.

-The only information we have around ropes, are some notes from the early Spaniards, saying that the South Americans in Manteña had a production-place for fabrication of cordage and rigging of Henequen, (what as explained probably was another local plant material).
+The only information we have around ropes, are some notes from the early Spaniards, saying that the South Americans in Manta had a production-place for fabrication of cordage and rigging of Henequen, (what as explained probably was another local plant material).
 Production plant means but a site where the men could work with bigger things - that doesn't say anything around how the worked nor what tool they employed.
 I could imagine a large square ground, with space for many working people where they could spread out their canvas for cutting and sewing the sails - and too with space to make their ropes.

-Fibers and yarnsIn all cultures things as yarn, knots, sewing and ropemaking were some of the first steps on their development road.
-They joined things with a yarn - whatewer the yarn material was vegetal fibers, strings of hide, sinew or intestines from animals.
+In all cultures things as yarn, knots, sewing and ropemaking were some of the first steps on their way of development.
+They joined things with a yarn - whatever the yarn material was vegetal fibers, strings of hide, sinew or intestines from animals.
 Therefor yarn and knots are among the oldest archaeological finds.
-Even the first build boats were bound and sewn together whatever they were made of hides, bark or planks.
+Even the first build boats were bound and sewn together, whatever they were made of hides, bark, planks or reeds.

 The South American cultures were all very keen in textile works, that is verified in remanent textile finds from the Paracas culture until the Incas, and their hundreds of suspension rope-supported bridges all over their land confirm this competence.